mani1709/PlanetGenerator/README.md

 # Paper

-The paper linked to this thesis can be found at TBA
+The paper linked to this thesis can be found at https://doi.org/10.25365/thesis.78179

 # License